Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Introduction

 In this paper, we describe an alternate construction of the string vertices using the Riemann surfaces with metric having constant curvature $-1$ all over the surface.
-As we will discuss in this paper and the follow up papers, in contrast with the theory of Riemann surfaces endowed with the minimal area metric, the theory of Riemann surfaces endowed with hyperbolic metric is sufficiently developed for providing a calculable formulation of the closed string field theory.
+We argue that in contrast with the theory of Riemann surfaces endowed with the minimal area metric, the theory of Riemann surfaces endowed with hyperbolic metric is sufficiently developed for providing a calculable formulation of the closed string field theory.
 Every genus-$g$ Riemann surface with $n$ distinguished punctures subject to the constraint $2g+n\ge 3$ admits a hyperbolic metric.
 Such surfaces, known as hyperbolic Riemann surfaces, can be obtained by the proper discontinuous action of a Fuchsian group on the Poincar\'e upper half-plane \cite{Abi1}.
 The Fuchsian group is a subgroup of the automorphism group of the Poincare metric on the upper half-plane.
 Furthermore, the theory of the moduli space of the hyperbolic Riemann surfaces is well suited for performing integrations over the moduli space \cite{Mirzakhani:2006fta,Mirzakhani:2006eta}.